 The most common language spoken in Twin Lakes is English.
 Other important languages spoken here include Polish and African languages.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But Ä¢¹½ÊÓÆµ's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles. Ä¢¹½ÊÓÆµ's Analysis reveals that 42.4% of the households here have four, five, or more cars.
 That is more cars per household than in 98.8% of the neighborhoods in the nation.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 36.8% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 97.1% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.